Presenting Professional Development for teachers for the first time can be intimidating. I share my tips for making your own PD session.

 I hate public speaking.
 I start to get nervous about 2 weeks before the event date, and I have trouble sleeping and eating!
 Even though I HATE presenting at Professional Development sessions, I still do them.
-This past year, I have done 3 PD sessions, and I have dreaded every one of them.

 In this blog post, I will try to pass along some advice from this very reticent presenter!
 Have you ever presented in front of your peers?
 Let me know if you have any advice in the comments.